Picovoice/picovoice/README.md

 #### Low-Level API

-[Picovoice](/sdk/react-native/src/picovoice.tsx) provides low-level access to the Picovoice platform for those who want to incorporate it into a already existing audio processing pipeline.
+[Picovoice](/sdk/react-native/src/picovoice.tsx) provides low-level access to the Picovoice platform for those who want to incorporate it into an already existing audio processing pipeline.

-`Picovoice` is created by passing a a Porcupine keyword file and Rhino context file to the `create` static constructor.
+`Picovoice` is created by passing a Porcupine keyword file and Rhino context file to the `create` static constructor.
 Sensitivity and model files are optional.

 ```javascript
 const accessKey = "${ACCESS_KEY}" // obtained from Picovoice Console (https://picovoice.ai/console/)